KireinaHoro/jsteward.moe/content/GSoC 2018/gsoc-2018-final-report.md

 I would also like to thank the Tsinghua University TUNA Association and its energetic members for providing me with a high-quality environment to make technical discussions.
 Many times when I was stuck with a problem we heatedly discuss, and complicated issues get resolved easily.

-Finally, thanks to all the people who have encouraged, commented on, or criticized on my project.
+Finally, thanks to all the people who have encouraged, commented on, or criticized my project.
 Hope that my effort can make Android and Gentoo better platforms, and even better, the world a better place.